DaviDevMod/focus-trap/packages/focus-trap/README.md

 ## Dependencies

+The library depends on [tabbable](https://github.com/focus-trap/tabbable) to determine whether a given element is tabbable.

-The only dependency is [true-myth](https://github.com/true-myth/true-myth), used simply to liberate functions from exceptions (as side effects) by including them in the return value.
+The only other dependency is [true-myth](https://github.com/true-myth/true-myth), used to liberate functions from exceptions (as side effects) by including them in the return value.

-It makes the codebase more robust and self-explanatory.
+It makes the codebase more robust and predictable.

 ## Browser Support